 So remind yourself of the actual facts from the past to calm yourself down even more and to draw yourself back to the more centered version of yourself.

 Step 4: Talk it through and get input from a level-headed friend.

-In many situations in my own life the first three steps has helped me to snap out of the catastrophe scenario and to think more calmly and clearly.
+In many situations in my own life the first three steps have helped me to snap out of the catastrophe scenario and to think more calmly and clearly.

 But sometimes that combination isn't quite enough.
 Maybe there are still some lingering negative thoughts and inner tensions that could start snowballing again.

-If that’s the case then I like to let the catastrophe out.
+If that’s the case then one thing I like to do is to let the catastrophe out.
 I talk it over with someone close to me.

 That helps me to ground myself in reality again and it has also helped me many times to find a solution or a first step that I can take to start changing this situation into something better if that is needed.

 Step 5: Stop making a mountain out of a molehill.